Advertising & Media

-The short of it: Harvey Weinstein’s rape trial began in New York City in January 2020, more than two years after accusations of repeated sexual assault and harassment against the producer helped ignite the global #MeToo movement.
+The short of it: [Jump to timeline] Harvey Weinstein’s rape trial began in New York City in January 2020, more than two years after accusations of repeated sexual assault and harassment against the producer helped ignite the global #MeToo movement.
 The trial is expected to last more than two months.
 Weinstein is charged with raping former actor Jessica Mann and the sexual assault of another woman, his former production assistant Mimi Haley.
-Those charges carry a maximum sentence of 25 years in prison.
-If Weinstein is convicted of both crimes, he could also face life in prison for predatory sexual assault.
+Those charges each carry a maximum sentence of 25 years in prison.
+Weinstein also faces life in prison for alleged predatory sexual assault, a charge that would require the jury to find him guilty of either or both of the first-degree felony counts (the alleged rape of Mann and sexual assault of Haley) as well as a prior rape or sex crime.
+In this case, the prior crime would be actor Annabella Sciorra’s allegation that Weinstein raped her in the early 1990s.
 The same day his New York City trial began, Los Angeles County filed four charges of sexual assault against the producer.
 Weinstein is also engaged in a civil suit by 80-plus accusers alleging sexual misconduct; that suit appears headed toward a $25 million settlement to be paid not by the producer but by insurance companies representing his former studio.
 The settlement would not require Weinstein to admit any wrongdoing.

 Editor’s note: This post will be updated as the trial unfolds, with the news posted in reverse chronological order.